Conquest, Reconquista, and the world of the Conquistadors: From Rome and Arabs to the Americas

 The kingdom of Spain has had one of the greatest impacts on world history and civilization.
-500 years ago the Conquistadors had just conquered the Aztec Empire of Mexico and were about to start their conquest of the Maya kingdoms.
+Five hundred years ago, the Conquistadors had just conquered the Aztec Empire of Mexico and were about to start their conquest of the Maya kingdoms.
 Within a decade they would conquer the Inca of Peru and the wealth in gold and silver that they seized would help make 16th century Spain the richest kingdom and most powerful empire on earth.
-Who were these conquistadors who took on indigenous American empires many times larger than their own kingdom and, in the face of enormous odds, conquered them for “gold, god, and glory” and ended up creating the first empire in history “on which the sun never set”?

-The Spanish were not always conquistadors and, eight hundred years before they created their American and world empire in the 16th century, it was they who were the conquered.
-In 711, Arab and Berber Muslim forces crossed the Strait of Gibraltar and quickly defeated and took over almost the entire kingdom of the Visigoths, a Germanic group that had themselves conquered the Iberian peninsula from the Romans, Byzantines, and other invading Germanic groups.
-The culture and mindset of the Spanish conquistadors was born over the long period of the Reconquista of the next eight centuries, during which Spain was contested between the Islamic Moors of fabled al-Andalus and the Christians of the north, whose kingdoms of Asturias, Leon, Castile, and Aragon would eventually merge to become the powerful Spanish kingdom and empire of the 16th century.
+But the Spanish were not always conquistadors; eight hundred years before they created their New World, it was they who were the conquered.
+In 711, Arab and Berber Muslim forces crossed the Strait of Gibraltar to quickly defeat and take over almost the entire kingdom of the Visigoths, a Germanic group that had themselves conquered the Iberian peninsula from the Romans, Byzantines, and other invading Germanic groups.
+The culture and mindset of the Spanish conquistadors was born over the long period of the Reconquista, during which Spain was contested between the Islamic Moors of fabled al-Andalus and the Christians of the north, whose kingdoms of Asturias, Leon, Castile, and Aragon would eventually merge to become the powerful Spanish kingdom and empire of the 16th century.

 Price is based on double occupancy and includes: